 - TIMESAVING TIPS!
 If you can access the settings in your camera app, set it to record at 1920 x 1080 30fps.
 (Otherwise don’t worry about it) The reason is because recording in 4K makes huge files of a much higher quality than is needed, and some iOS devices may fall asleep just preparing the file to upload.
 Also, be sure you are connected to a WiFi network, not mobile data.
 Some networks and plans may throttle large uploads and they may fail.

 - Upload the video using the form below the video ONLY.
 (Do not try email or messaging!)

 We have made the process as simple as possible for a wide range of technical abilities.
 Don’t forget to visit our “Tips for your best virtual performance” webpage, with visual examples and a step-by-step video how to record and upload your performance using Apple and Android devices.
 Return here to record and upload your project!

 Now, here is our director, Charlene O’Connor, and the Voices NW V-Quartet!

 Wasn’t that fun?
 Are you ready to upload your recording to the project?
 Use the form below.

 You must complete ALL fields, and accept the talent/media release to be included in the project.

-Visit the “Tips for your best virtual performance” link above for a video demonstration.
+- Please visit our “Tips for your best virtual performance” page for a video demonstration.